In this article:

 For example, labor expenses are the most significant financial outlay for coffee shops amounting to between 28 – 35% of their expenses.
 Included in this are both the cost of salaries and recruitment.

-So, a KPI that takes the cost of salaries plus the cost of recruitment coupled with KPIs for retention and turnover – can help reduce costs of recruitment, reduce lost opening hours and keep costs stable.
+So, a KPI that takes the cost of salaries plus the cost of recruitment coupled with KPIs for retention and turnover can help reduce recruitment costs, reduce lost opening hours, and keep costs stable.

 With so much data available, it's worth cautioning about tracking too much.
 All the benefits that can be derived by putting your data to work can be undone by trying to track too much.